On $S$-injective modules: Abstract

 \section{Abstract}

-Let $R$ be a commutative ring with an identity, and $S$ a multiplicative subset of $R$.
+Let $R$ be a commutative ring with identity, and let $S$ be a multiplicative subset of $R$.
 In this paper, we introduce the notion of $S$-injective modules as a weak version of injective modules.
-Among other results, we provide an $S$-version of the Baer's characterisation of injective modules.
-We also give an $S$-version of the Lambek's characterization of flat modules: an $R$-module $M$ is $S$-flat if and only if its character, $\Hom_{\Z}(M,\Q/\Z)$, is an $S$-injective $R$-module.
-As applications, we establish, under certain conditions, counterparts of Cheatham and Stone's characterizations for $S$-Noetherian rings using the notion of character modules.
+Among other results, we provide an $S$-version of Baer's characterization of injective modules.
+We also present an $S$-version of Lambek's characterization of flat modules: an $R$-module $M$ is $S$-flat if and only if its character, $\Hom_{\mathbb{Z}}(M,\mathbb{Q}/\mathbb{Z})$, is an $S$-injective $R$-module.
+As applications, we establish, under certain conditions, $S$-counterparts of the Cartan–Eilenberg–Bass and Cheatham-Stone characterizations of Noetherian rings.

 { \textbf{Mathematics Subject Classification (2020)}: 13C11, 13C13, 13E99. }

 { \textbf{Key Words}: $S$-Noetherian rings, $S$-flat modules, $S$-injective modules.}